Skip to main content

 Flashlight beam illuminating old, settled insulation inside a dim attic.

-If you live anywhere that sees real winter, not the “grab a light jacket” stuff, you’re asking your insulation to do a lot of heavy lifting.
-Every nor’easter, every freezing night, every cold snap… it’s all pounding on whatever’s in your attic and walls.
-And while insulation looks like a set-it-and-forget-it material, it doesn’t stay in perfect shape forever.
+If you live anywhere that sees real winter — not the "grab a light jacket" kind — you're asking your insulation to do a lot of heavy lifting.
+Every nor'easter, every freezing night, every cold snap is pounding on whatever's in your attic and walls.
+And while insulation looks like a set-it-and-forget-it material, it doesn't stay in perfect shape forever.

 It settles.
 It absorbs moisture.
 It gets chewed up by critters.
 It slowly loses the ability to keep heat inside where it belongs.
 And once that happens?
-Your furnace clocks overtime hours, your energy bill creeps higher each month, and your house starts developing those infamous “why is this room 10 degrees colder than the rest?” pockets.
+Your furnace clocks overtime, your energy bill creeps up every month, and your house develops those infamous "why is this room 10 degrees colder than the rest?" pockets.

 How Long Insulation Really Lasts in Cold Climates (By Material)

 Not all insulation ages the same, especially in New England weather.
-The cold doesn’t just test your patience—it tests your building materials.
+The cold doesn't just test your patience — it tests your building materials.
+Here's how each type holds up over time.

-Sure, fiberglass can “last decades” on paper.
-But up here, moisture, drafts, and compression usually knock that claim down to 15–25 years.
-Once it slumps or gets damp, it’s basically decorative.
+• Fiberglass can "last decades" on paper, but up here, moisture, drafts, and compression usually cut that down to 15–25 years of real-world performance.
+Once it slumps or gets damp, it's basically decorative.

-The heavyweight champ.
-Spray foam doesn’t settle, doesn’t slump, and laughs at temperature swings.
-Installed correctly, it can go 30–50 years before it even thinks about aging.
+• Spray foam is the heavyweight champ: it doesn't settle, doesn't slump, and handles temperature swings without complaint.
+Installed correctly, spray foam can go 30–50 years before it even thinks about aging.

-Moisture-resistant, stable, and dense.
-Mineral wool usually holds strong for 30+ years in cold regions.
+• Mineral wool is moisture-resistant, stable, and dense — it typically holds strong for 30+ years in cold regions.

 How Often You Should Replace Insulation in Cold Climates

+Winter speeds things up further.
 Moisture cycles, freeze–thaw expansion, ice dams, and nonstop furnace runtime all push your insulation harder than the brochures admit.
+The problem is it rarely fails loudly — it just quietly loses performance until your heating bill starts telling the story.

 Key Signs Your Home Needs New Insulation